Skyro7777777/XoDos7777777/README.md

 ## XoDos emulator

 # About
-it's a fully fledged X server with termux and winlator touch controls together in one App.
+it's a fledged X server with termux and winlator touch controls together in one App.
 It is built with Android NDK.

 ## Submodules
 This repo uses submodules.
 Use